Welcome to Minneapolis, Minnesota

 Uptown Girls (and Boys)

 The blocks surrounding Hennepin and Lake Streets, made famous in the Prince song “Uptown,” buzz with a youthful, throw-caution-to-the-wind energy.
 The result is a restaurant scene that seems to encourage creative mashups.
-Take Libertine, which offers sophisticated fare (think bone marrow toast with bacon jam, capers, and shallot) with playful names like “Do It for the Gram” and games like skee ball and Nintendo 64.
-Livelier still, Chino Latino is a Latin/Asian restaurant-bar that’s wildly popular during cold days and late nights, when its “street food from hot zones” satisfies bar-hoppers hankering for tropical cocktails and spicy small plates.
-For a “cool little speakeasy,” locals recommend Volstead’s Emporium.
-To get there, you’ll wander down an alleyway (look for the red light above the door!) and through a cowboy bar.
+Take local favorite Volstead’s Emporium.
+To get to this “cool little speakeasy,” you’ll wander down an alleyway (look for the red light above the door!) and through a cowboy bar.
 You’ll be rewarded with a mysterious hidden paradise of dapper servers, secret passageways, atmospheric piano music, and serious cocktails.
+Keep exploring the neighborhood and you'll encounter a plethora of innovative cuisines and sweet treats, from Korean-Mexican fusion to craft pastries.

 Purple Rain (or Shine)